 Databaseless Java Persistence for Microservices & Serverless

-EclipseStore is a breakthrough Java-native persistence layer built for cloud-native microservices and serverless systems.
+EclipseStore is a breakthrough Java-native persistence layer built for cloud-native microservices and serverless apps.

-EclipseStore is also great for big monoliths and runs on Android mobile, edge, and embedded devices.
+EclipseStore is also great for monoliths and runs on Android mobile, edge, and embedded devices.

 EclipseStore 1.0.0.
 Final Release is Now Available.